Create

 Create a Health M&E Framework

-Build a comprehensive M&E framework for a health program integrating HMIS and DHIS2 data systems, WHO and SPHERE benchmarks, and sector-standard health indicators.
+Design an M&E framework for a health program integrated with HMIS and DHIS2 data systems, WHO and SPHERE benchmarks, and sector-standard health indicators.

 ||